 - Odd Friendship: Jenna develops one with Old Joe.

 - Pet the Dog: Rather deconstructed.
 Earl has a breakdown, cries about the possibility of losing Jenna and permits her to buy a crib for the baby.
 If anything, it does portray the abusive marriage even more realistically.
-Such Pet the Dog moments in a husband like this are probably what makes leaving a cruel man harder.
+Such Pet the Dog moments in a husband like this are probably what makes leaving a cruel man harder, because after all, look, he can be good sometimes, so maybe he can be good all the time, if only you just keep trying.
+They're the "honeymoon phase" in the cycle of abuse.

 - Running Gag: "I gotta go throw up."

-- She Cleans Up Nicely: Dawn could be very pretty.
+- She Cleans Up Nicely: Dawn can be very pretty.

 - Cal and Becky also count.
 They're both married to someone else.